 I was so nervous about it all that I pretty much stayed in my seat throughout the entire flight!
 I was so petrified.
 Not of the flight, but of the novelty and not knowing what to expect.
 I’m a little bit of a control freak like that and the uncertainty really scared me.

 After a beautiful holiday together I went back to the US and it was decided that I would be making the move over to the UK.
 Just like that.
 I am quite fearless so it wasn’t really a big concern.
 The decision was made and I was so chuffed to taking on a life I hadn’t expect a few months before.

 There were a few more visits to the US on his part between then and the time that I made the big move, and under a year after we first met I felt all my earthly belongings, my family, and my friends and moved across continents to be with the person that I knew I was meant to be with.

 At the end of the day, if you’re willing to go to the ends of the earth for each other then the day to day life becomes so much easier than you can expect.
-After all, you’ve conquered a lot just to be together so the little things really do end up seeming little.
+After all, you’ve conquered a lot just to be together in a long distance relationship so the little things really do end up seeming little.